Itegories: Iteration and Trace

-where the left-hand side can be reduced further by induction.
+where on the left-hand side, the top left, top right, and bottom left inputs of the traced matrix can be reduced further using (\ref{eq:matrix-trace2}) and applying \textbf{[Vanishing]} again.
 Thus we see that the trace of an $n+1 \times n+1$ matrix is given by taking the trace of $2 \times 2$ matrices whose components are themselves $2 \times 2$ matrices, and so on.
 So again we have that computing the trace of a $n+1 \times n+1$ reduces to computing the trace of $2 \times 2$ matrices.